 Please visit PPL PRS Ltd or telephone 0800 0720 808 for more information on TheMusicLicence and to order your licence (if required).

 Nameboards are only provided on full shell scheme stands for main standholders only.
 Please remember to complete the form here or the online form here.
-You are also able to complete the online enquiry form for nameboards here.
 If the nameboard form is not completed we will use the Company Name as provided at step 1 of the Mandatory Information form.
 Note that nameboards cannot be altered onsite.

 Noise and odours (see also Competitions/Demonstrations)